abdo-abaco/Advanced_lane_lines/README.md

 A set of chessboard images is provided in the calibration_wide folder.
 We use OpenCV to compute the camera calibration matrix and distortion coefficients.
 First we use cv2.findChessboardCorners() to derive a set of image points to object points.
 We then use cv2.calibrateCamera() to find the distortion parameters.

-'calibrate.py' computes and saves the distortion parameters and also displays a test example:
+'calibrate.py' computes and saves the distortion parameters in the file called `calibration.p`.
+The test example is shown below:
 ![alt text][image1]

 ### Step:1 Undistorting Image